 Spinal structural problems might suffer positional exacerbation when the body is not properly supported or aligned.
 While these events are much rarer than some doctors, therapists and chiropractors will have you believe, it is certainly possible to demonstrate particular anatomical deficits that are worsened by particular sleep positions.
 Likewise, muscular problems might flare-up when the body is placed into certain positions.
 Some people with chronic back muscle pain develop cramping or soreness when they are horizontal, while others only suffer symptomatic expressions in select sleep postures.

-There are 3 basic sleep positions that can be performed, with countless subtle variations of each posture being possible:
+There are 3 basic sleep positions for back pain that can be performed, with countless subtle variations of each posture being possible:

 Back sleeping entails lying on the dorsal surface of the anatomy, with the head supported by a pillow, face up.
 This is also called the supine position.
 Back sleeping is the most common sleep posture and is recommended by many doctors.
 Some people bend their knees while back sleeping and find that this subtle change reduces pressure on the lumbar spine.
 In order to maintain this position, it is advised to place a small pillow under the backs of the knees.
 Other patients decide to lie flat and find the best comfort in this posture.
 If this is the case, it is advised to place small pillows left and right of the hips, so you will not roll in your sleep.
 Common problems with back sleeping include snoring, sleep apnea and exacerbated pain for many dorsalgia complaints.
 Many patients find the direct pressure on the spine to be unbearable, forcing them to seek other, more comfortable sleep options.